VladislavSevruk/TypeResolver/ReadMe.md

 ```

 Resulted __TypeMeta__ items will have following structures:
-  - return type:
+  - Return type (_methodReturnTypeMeta_):
   ```javascript
   { type: List, wildcard: false, genericTypes: [
       { type: String, wildcard: false, genericTypes:[] }
   ] }
   ```
-  - argument types:
+  - Argument types (_methodArgumentsTypeMetaList_):
   ```javascript
   []
   ```

-If we need to determine types of method that use generic parameters we may use subclass of
+If we need to determine types of method that uses generic parameters we may use subclass of
 [TypeProvider](src/main/java/com/github/vladislavsevruk/resolver/type/TypeProvider.java):
 ```kotlin
 ExecutableTypeResolver executableTypeResolver = new ExecutableTypeResolverImpl();